Disability Evaluation Under Social Security

 c.
 Chemotherapy and concurrent radiation.

-5. Recurrent, relapse: A malignancy that was in complete remission or entirely removed by surgery has returned.
+6. Recurrent, relapse means the cancer that was in complete remission or entirely removed by surgery has returned.

-1. The type of malignancy and its location.
+1. The type of cancer and its location.

-2. The extent of involvement when the malignancy was first demonstrated.
+2. The extent of involvement when the cancer was first demonstrated.

 3. Your symptoms.

 a.
-We provide criteria for evaluating aggressive lymphomas that have not responded to antineoplastic therapy in 113.05.
-Indolent (non-aggressive) lymphomas are rare in children.
-We will evaluate indolent lymphomas in children under 13.05 in part A.
+We provide criteria for evaluating aggressive lymphomas that are disseminated or have not responded to anticancer therapy in 113.05.

 a.
 Acute leukemia.
 The initial diagnosis of acute leukemia, including the accelerated or blast phase of chronic myelogenous (granulocytic) leukemia, is based upon definitive bone marrow examination.
 Additional diagnostic information is based on chromosomal analysis, cytochemical and surface marker studies on the abnormal cells, or other methods consistent with the prevailing state of medical knowledge and clinical practice.
 Recurrent disease must be documented by peripheral blood, bone marrow, or cerebrospinal fluid examination, or by testicular biopsy.
 The initial and follow-up pathology reports should be included.

 b.
 Chronic myelogenous leukemia (CML).
-The diagnosis of CML should be based upon documented granulocytosis, including immature forms such as differentiated or undifferentiated myelocytes and myeloblasts, and a chromosomal analysis that demonstrates the Philadelphia chromosome.
+We need a diagnosis of CML based upon documented granulocytosis, including immature forms such as differentiated or undifferentiated myelocytes and myeloblasts, and a chromosomal analysis that demonstrates the Philadelphia chromosome.
 In the absence of a chromosomal analysis, or if the Philadelphia chromosome is not present, the diagnosis may be made by other methods consistent with the prevailing state of medical knowledge and clinical practice.
+The requirement of CML in the accelerated or blast phase is met in 113.06B if laboratory findings show the proportion of blast (immature) cells in the peripheral blood or bone marrow is 10 percent or greater.

 c.
 Juvenile chronic myelogenous leukemia (JCML).
 JCML is a rare, Philadelphia-chromosome-negative childhood leukemia that is aggressive and clinically similar to acute myelogenous leukemia.
 We evaluate JCML under 113.06A.

 d.
 Elevated white cell count.
-In cases of chronic leukemia, an elevated white cell count, in itself, is not ordinarily a factor in determining the severity of the impairment.
+In cases of chronic leukemia (either myelogenous or lymphocytic), an elevated white cell count, in itself, is not a factor in determining the severity of the impairment.

 5. Retinoblastoma.
 The treatment for bilateral retinoblastoma usually results in a visual impairment.
 We will evaluate any resulting visual impairment under 102.02.

-1. Acute leukemia (including T-cell lymphoblastic lymphoma and JCML) or accelerated or blast phase of CML .
+1. Acute leukemia (including all types of lymphoblastic lymphoma and JCML) or accelerated or blast phase of CML.
 If you undergo bone marrow or stem cell transplantation for any of these disorders, we will consider you to be disabled until at least 24 months from the date of diagnosis or relapse, or at least 12 months from the date of transplantation, whichever is later.

 a.
 Graft-versus-host (GVH) disease.